Bodhicitta: In Tibetan Buddhism

-According to Patrul Rinpoche, the way of the shepherd bodhisattva is the best and highest way.

 Some bodhicitta practices emphasize the absolute (e.g. vipaśyanā), while others emphasize the relative (e.g. metta), but both aspects are seen in all Mahāyāna practice as essential to enlightenment, especially in the Tibetan practices of tonglen and lojong.
 Without the absolute, the relative can degenerate into pity and sentimentality, whereas the absolute without the relative can lead to nihilism and lack of desire to engage other sentient beings for their benefit.

-Practice
+Cultivation

+Mahāyāna Buddhist practice focuses on the Bodhisattva path, at this path begins with the arousing of bodhicitta.
+The arising of bodhicitta or the generation of it (as well as the mind generated in this process) is called bodhicittotpāda (Sanskrit; Chinese: 發菩提心, faputixin; Jp. hotsubodaishin; Tibetan: byang chub kyi sems bskyed pa), that is, the arising (utpāda) of bodhicitta.

-Mahāyāna Buddhist practice focuses on the Bodhisattva-ideal, which begins with the arousing of bodhicitta.
-Mahāyāna teaches that the broader motivation of achieving one's own enlightenment "in order to help all sentient beings" is the best possible motivation one can have for any action, whether it be working in one's vocation, teaching others, or even making an incense offering.
-The Six Perfections (Pāramitās) of Buddhism only become true "perfections" when they are done with the motivation of bodhicitta.
-Thus, the action of giving (Skt. dāna) can be done in a mundane sense, or it can be a pāramitā if it is conjoined with bodhicitta.
+Mahāyāna Buddhism teaches that the broader motivation of achieving one's own enlightenment "in order to help all sentient beings" is the best possible motivation one can have for any action, whether it be working in one's vocation, teaching others, or even making an incense offering.
+Thus, the bodhisattva's Six Perfections (Pāramitās) of Buddhism only become true "perfections" when they are done with the motivation of bodhicitta.
+This means that any act, such as the action of giving (Skt. dāna) can be done in a mundane sense, or it can be a pāramitā if it is conjoined with bodhicitta.
 Bodhicitta is the primary positive factor to be cultivated.

-Cultivation
+Practices

 The Mahāyāna tradition provides specific methods for the intentional cultivation of both absolute and relative bodhicitta.
 This cultivation is considered to be a fundamental aspect of the path to Buddhahood.
 Practitioners of the Mahāyāna make it their primary goal to develop genuine uncontrived bodhicitta, which remains within their mindstreams continuously without having to rely on conscious effort.
 This is assisted by numerous methods, contemplation, rituals and meditations, such as: relying on a spiritual friend, taking refuge in the three jewels, and contemplating the defects of samsara (cyclic existence), the benefits of arousing bodhicitta (as well as the downsides of abandoning it), and developing spiritual qualities such as faith (sraddha), mindfulness and wisdom (prajña).

+Numerous Mahāyāna texts outline various causes and conditions that foster the development of bodhicitta.
+The Bodhisattvabhūmi identifies four primary conditions (adhipatipratyaya) for generating bodhicitta: